READ! READ! READ!

 GO ON!
 Feed your brain.
 Grab a bite to read.

-REMEMBER - YOUR BISHOP'S HULL BOOK OF EVERYTHING SHOULD BE IN SCHOOL EVERY DAY SO THAT YOU CAN RECORD YOUR READING
+REMEMBER - YOUR READING DIARY SHOULD BE IN SCHOOL EVERY DAY SO THAT YOU CAN RECORD YOUR READING

 Look after all of your books.
 A school book bag is the best way to transport them.